ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 This example does not result in a Python ``None``, so Ansible historically converted it to "" (empty string).

-The native jinja2 functionality actually allows us to return full Python objects, that are always represented as python objects everywhere, and as such the result of a single templating action with ``regex_search`` can result in the Python ``None``.
+The native jinja2 functionality actually allows us to return full Python objects, that are always represented as Python objects everywhere, and as such the result of a single templating action with ``regex_search`` can result in the Python ``None``.

 .. note::